 XGIMI AURA 2:

 The XGIMI AURA 2 is a strong ultra-short-throw alternative to the Hisense PX3-PRO if you want a bright, sharp 4k image with more accurate colors out of the box.
-Overall, though, the Hisense still has a slight edge thanks to its slightly better contrast, much wider color gamut, and more robust high-refresh rate gaming features.
+Overall, though, the Hisense still has the edge thanks to its slightly better contrast, much wider color gamut, and more robust high-refresh rate gaming features.

 See our review